jacksund/simmate/tutorials/09_Add_computational_resources.md

 ```
 > :warning::warning::warning: If you are on a cluster, start-worker should be called within your submit script (e.g. inside `submit.sh` for SLURM).
 Don't run workers on the head node! :warning::warning::warning:

 When you run this "singleflow" worker, you'll notice that the Worker will start, run 1 workflow, then shutdown.
-This is the recommend approach for HPC clusters because it follow best practices for sharing resources.
+This is the recommended approach for HPC clusters because it follow best practices for sharing resources.
 You don't want a worker hogging computational resources if there aren't any workflows scheduled to run!

 However, if you would like more control over how many workflows are ran or even run a worker endlessly, you can use the command:
 ``` bash